-By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this VET qualification, you must meet the assessment requirements of SIT20421 Certificate II in Cookery - Release 1 (Release 1) https://training.gov.au/Training/Details/SIT20421.
-You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-To gain this full qualification, you must achieve 13 units of competency.
-A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.
+By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this qualification, you must meet the assessment requirements of CPC20220 Certificate II in Construction Pathways (Release 6) & Statement of Attainment towards CPC20120 Certificate II in Construction (Release 3) https://training.gov.au/Training/Details/CPC20220 You will be expected to complete all and the requirements of the Registered Training Organisation and NESA.
+Students successfully completing the10 units required for Construction Pathways will be eligible to receive a CPC20220 Certificate II in Construction Pathways (Release 6).
+A statement of attainment towards CPC20120 Certificate II in Construction is possible if at least one of the of the units of competency associated with this qualification is achieved.